aldettinger/camel-quarkus-workshop/README.md

 In this part we use a Camel Route to simulate the external app that generates some coffee orders.
 Those orders are pushed to the Kafka topic named `orders`.

 To achieve this, we will get random coffees from an [external API](https://random-data-api.com/api/coffee/random_coffee) that generates Random coffee.
+The external API returns HTTP status 429 when invoked too often.
-We use a timer to call the API every 1s.
+As such, we'll use a timer to call the API every 10s.
+This should prevent our application from reaching the external API rate limit.
 We use 2 extensions : [timer](https://camel.apache.org/camel-quarkus/latest/reference/extensions/timer.html) and [http](https://camel.apache.org/camel-quarkus/latest/reference/extensions/http.html), as described in [MyRoutes class](part-5-kafka/src/main/java/org/acme/MyRoutes.java):

 ```java